LoadStrike is a self-hosted load testing tool that treats APIs, browser journeys, queues, streams, and services as one workflow.

 Product proof

-See what the outcome looks like before you go deeper.
+See the result before you go deeper.

 Trace-first path